AndersDeath/diary2/000-current.md

 Today I was working hard on Backend topics.
 I am going to have an interview tomorrow with one of companies.
 I have no clue what I will have there but maybe something good will happen.
 Additionally I was coding and fighting with graphql.
 I need to understand how to set up it on the backend side.
 The main thing for today is that I had the first German lesson in the morning.
 It was nice but quite useless because I know almost everything I heard on that videos.
 However I know that something interesting will start soon.
 Additional cool thing is tha the course price is 3 dollars for me.
 1.5 dollard for me and Ksusha.
 I like this kind of things.
 In general the day was nice I am tiered and want to have a rest.
 I will do it just after finishing writing this lines.
 Sometimes I think that this diary is the most boring thing is this universe.

-# 10 October - Monday - Yerevan - 376 day of immigration
+# 10 October - Tuesday - Yerevan - 376 day of immigration